 - chest tightness

-Doctors often treat GAD with a combination of treatments, including talking therapies, such as cognitive behavioral therapy (CBT), alongside medications.
+Doctors often treat GAD with a combination of treatments, including talk therapy, such as cognitive behavioral therapy (CBT), and medications.
 Sometimes, these conventional treatments do not work long-term.
-However, some research suggests that proper nutrition can help improve symptoms.
+However, some research suggests that proper nutrition may help improve symptoms.

 Salmon and sardines are also among the few foods that contain vitamin D.

 Eggs are also an excellent source of protein.
-It is a complete protein, meaning it contains all the essential amino acids the body needs for growth and development.
+They are a complete protein, meaning they contain all the essential amino acids the body needs for growth and development.

-Eggs also contain tryptophan, which is an amino acid that helps create serotonin.
-Serotonin is a chemical neurotransmitter that helps to regulate mood, sleep, memory, and behavior.
-Serotonin is also thought to improve brain function and relieve anxiety.
+Eggs also contain tryptophan, an amino acid that helps create serotonin.
+Serotonin is a chemical neurotransmitter found in the brain, bowels, and blood platelets that helps regulate mood, sleep, memory, and behavior.

 Zinc is essential for brain and nerve development.
 The largest storage sites of zinc in the body are in the brain regions involved with emotions.

-Other studies have generally found that dark chocolate or cocoa may improve mood.
-However, many of these studies are observational, so the results need to be interpreted with caution.
+Some research has found that dark chocolate or cocoa may improve mood via the gut-brain axis.
+However, many of the existing studies on this subject are observational, so it is important to interpret the results with caution.

-Although it is still unclear how dark chocolate reduces stress, it is a rich source of polyphenols, especially flavonoids.
-One study suggested that flavonoids might reduce neuroinflammation and cell death in the brain as well as improve blood flow.
+Although it is still unclear how dark chocolate may improve mood or stress, dark chocolate is a rich source of polyphenols, especially flavonoids.

-Chocolate has a high tryptophan content, which the body uses to turn into mood-enhancing neurotransmitters, such as serotonin in the brain.
+Chocolate has a high content of tryptophan, which the body uses to turn into mood-enhancing

-When choosing dark chocolate, aim for 70 percent or more.
-Dark chocolate still contains added sugars and fats, so a small serving of 1 to 3 grams (g) is appropriate.
+When choosing dark chocolate, aim for 70% cacao or more.
+Dark chocolate still contains added sugars and fats, so a small serving of 1–3 grams (g) is appropriate.

 Chamomile tea may be useful in managing anxiety.
 It is readily available and safe to use in high doses.

-According to a recent clinical review, yogurt and other dairy products may also produce an anti-inflammatory effect in the body.
-Some research suggests that chronic inflammation may be partly responsible for anxiety, stress, and depression.
+According to a 2017 clinical review, yogurt and other dairy products may also produce an anti-inflammatory effect in the body.

-Including yogurt and other fermented food in the diet can benefit the natural gut bacteria and may reduce anxiety and stress.
+Including yogurt and other fermented foods in the diet can benefit the natural gut bacteria and may reduce anxiety and stress.

-Eat a varied and balanced diet with high quality, nutrient-dense carbohydrates, fats, and proteins.
+It is best to eat a varied and balanced diet that includes high quality, nutrient-dense carbohydrates, fats, and proteins.

 Aim for whole foods, vegetables, fruit, legumes, whole grains, lean meats, and especially fish.
 Other foods that may help include:

-- Nuts, especially almonds are an excellent source of vitamin E. Vitamin E deficiency has been linked to mood disorders.
+- nuts, especially almonds — an excellent source of vitamin E that may help prevent vitamin E deficiency, which is linked to mood disorders

-- Chia seeds are also a good source of omega-3s.
+- chia seeds, which are a good source of omega-3s

-- Protein sources, such as lean meat, fish, nuts, and dairy all provide amino acids, which the body converts into the mood-lifting neurotransmitters, such as serotonin.
+- protein sources, such as lean meat, fish, nuts, and dairy, which provide amino acids that the body converts into mood-lifting neurotransmitters such as serotonin

 Evidence increasingly shows that diets high in processed foods can increase anxiety.

-If experiencing anxiety and stress, it is always best to seek out a specialist, such as a psychologist.
+When a person is experiencing anxiety and stress, it is always best for them to seek out a specialist, such as a psychologist.

-Sometimes, a doctor or psychologist may recommend talking therapy or CBT to manage anxiety and stress.
-They may also prescribe medications, such as serotonin-norepinephrine reuptake inhibitors (SNRIs), selective serotonin reuptake inhibitors (SSRIs), or benzodiazepines.
+Sometimes, a doctor or mental health professional may recommend talk therapy such as CBT to manage anxiety and stress.
+Doctors or psychiatrists may prescribe medications such as serotonin-norepinephrine reuptake inhibitors (SNRIs), selective serotonin reuptake inhibitors (SSRIs), or benzodiazepines.

-Eating a healthful diet should provide all the nutrients needed for healthy brain function.
+Eating a healthy diet should provide all the nutrients needed for healthy brain function.

-A healthful diet that contains antioxidant and anti-inflammatory compounds, as well as vitamins and minerals might help reduce inflammation and oxidative stress.
+A nutritious diet that contains antioxidant and anti-inflammatory compounds, vitamins, and minerals might help reduce inflammation and oxidative stress.